x676f64/secureum-mind_map/content/7. Audit Findings 101/Malicious Users Can DOS-Hijack Requests From Chainlinked Contracts.md

 In such cases, the malicious user could simply front-run the requests to be higher in the queue.

+### Recommendation:
-1. Recommendation: This issue arises due to the fact that any request can specify its own arbitrary callback address.
+This issue arises due to the fact that any request can specify its own arbitrary callback address.
 A restrictive solution would be where callback addresses are localised to the requester themselves.
-2. High Risk severity finding from [Sigma Prime's Audit of Chainlink](https://github.com/sigp/public-audits/blob/master/chainlink-1/review.pdf)
 ___
 ## Slide Screenshot
 ![076.png](../../images/7.%20Audit%20Findings%20101/076.png)